bihealth/kiosc-server/docs/source/administration_periodic_tasks.rst

-They are designed to keep the Docker containers consistent with the information the user enters into the web interface, and to fetch logs and informations from the Docker containers.
+They are designed to keep the Docker containers consistent with the information the user enters into the web interface, and to fetch logs and information from the Docker containers.

 .. contents::